rahulmisal27/Data_Science/README.md

 # DataScience
-Repository for all Data Science project
+This Repository is about the all Data Science models implemented so far.